zaynesember/SufjanViz/Writeup/writeup.md

 history from September 2023 to September 2024.

-From here I present two sets of priors and findings: The first concerns the artistry of Sufjan Stevens--as a dedicated listener (evidenced by my 2024 Spotify Wrapped) of Sufjan's music I feel I have a good sense of the patterns present in his discography but before doing this project this was based mostly on vibes.
+From here I present two sets of priors and findings: The first concerns the artistry of Sufjan Stevens--as a dedicated listener (evidenced by Figure 0, my 2024 Spotify Wrapped) of Sufjan's music I feel I have a good sense of the patterns present in his discography but before doing this project this was based mostly on vibes.
 What does the data say?
 The second concerns my own listening behavior.
 Why do I prefer some songs over